 Find the best value

-Bookmakers will differ in prices across the board.
-There will be discrepancies, especially in the leading events when they are competing for customers.
-Using an odds comparison website will help you find the best value, ensuring that you’re not missing out on potential profits.
-The odds on the 2,000 Guineas winner Kameko drifted before the contest to 10/1, which was more than a healthy price for bettors that backed Andrew Balding's charge.
+For example, the odds on the 2,000 Guineas winner Kameko drifted before the contest to 10/1, which was more than a healthy price for bettors that backed Andrew Balding's charge.

 It’s also prudent to look for promotional offers offered by the bookies that may offer price boosts.
-They are more common around the big events – such as the Grand National, Cheltenham Festival and Royal Ascot.
-Getting an odds boost on a leading contender could make all the difference between earning profit and breaking even on a raceday.
+They are more common around the big events – such as the Grand National, Cheltenham Festival, and Royal Ascot.
+Getting an odds boost on a leading contender could make all the difference between earning profit and breaking even on a race day.

 Study the horses